Claynosaurz-Inc/walrus-sim/README.md

 Simulate and estimate storage costs on the [Walrus Protocol](https://www.walrus.xyz) using real image files and the official Walrus CLI.

 Supports:
-- 📦 Cost simulation with dry-run mode
+- Cost simulation with dry-run mode
-- ☁️ Actual upload to Walrus storage
+- Actual upload to Walrus storage (Experimental: Switch to HTTP API Daemon)
-- ✅ Balance checks using `sui client balance`
+- Balance checks using `sui client balance`
-- 📊 HTML reports with blob size, cost, blobId, duplication, and expiration metadata
+- HTML reports with blob size, cost, blobId, duplication, and expiration metadata
-- ⚡️ Multi-process for fast execution
+- Multi-process for fast execution

 ## Prerequisites